 If you have a surface fit, use the contour plot to examine a contour map of your surface.
 Contour plots are not available for curve fits.
 On a surface fit, a contour plot makes it easier to see points that have the same height.
 An example follows.

 For polynomial and custom fits, you also can use the Tools menu to display prediction bounds.
 When you display prediction bounds, two additional surfaces are plotted to show the prediction bounds on both sides of your model fit.
 The previous example shows prediction bounds.
 You can see three surfaces on the plot.
 The top and bottom surfaces show the prediction bounds at the specified confidence level on either side of your model fit surface.

 You can also switch your surface plot to a 2-D plot if desired.
 Your plot cursor must be in rotate mode.
 Clear any other mouse mode if necessary.
 Then, right-click the plot to select X-Y, X-Z, or Y-Z view, or to select Rotate Options.
 All these context menu options are standard MATLAB 3-D plot tools.
-See Rotate in 3-D in the MATLAB Graphics documentation.
+For more information, see Interactively Explore Plotted Data.

 You can change mouse mode for manipulating plots.
 Use the toolbar or Tools menu to switch to Zoom, Pan, Data Cursor, or Exclude Outliers modes.

 The Curve Fitting app remembers your selected mouse mode in each fit figure within a session.